techidaily/site-iphone-unlock/source/_posts/is-your-iphone-13-mini-in-security-lockout-proper-ways-to-unlock-drfone-by-drfone-ios.md

 ![apple id account information](https://images.wondershare.com/drfone/article/2023/10/how-to-change-apple-id-on-ipad-02.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JNxZ4Z6BVCg?si=522oz1OPSQDhNYWT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Changing your Apple ID can be smart, ensuring your digital life stays up-to-date, secure, and tailored to your needs.
 It's not complicated, and it's all about making your Apple experience better suited to you.
 So, go ahead and learn **how to change your Apple ID on your iPad** in the following sections.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How To Change Apple ID on iPad Without Losing Data?